Virus (novel): English translation

 Viz Media imprint Haikasoru released an English version of the novel in November 2012.
 Translated by Daniel Huddleston, the novel is 312 pages long.
 The Sakyo Komatsu Office and the IO Corporation awarded the translation rights with help from the Japan Foreign Rights Center.

 Critical reception

 The novel has reaped mixed reviews.

-Pat Padua of blogcritics.org said the book was a "terribly hard slog of a cautionary tale," noting the execution of the backstory behind the virus.
+Pat Padua of blogcritics.org said the book was a "terribly hard slog of a cautionary tale," noting the execution of the backstory behind the disease.